ADAFSA develops integrated food security and agricultural data platform for Abu Dhabi

 PHOTO

+The platform will provide access to accurate, comprehensive and integrated data for the agricultural and food sector in Abu Dhabi, to inform decision-making using the best data governance practices.

-In this regard, H.E.
-Saeed Al Bahri Alameri, Director General of the Abu Dhabi Agriculture and Food Safety Authority (ADAFSA),, said the data platform is a step forward to achieving ADAFSA’s priorities towards ensuring food availability, safety and promoting sustainable agricultural development in Abu Dhabi.
+In this regard, Saeed Al Bahri Al Ameri, Director-General of ADAFSA, said the data platform is a step forward to achieving ADAFSA’s priorities towards ensuring food availability, safety and promoting sustainable agricultural development in Abu Dhabi.

 "The platform will cover all data of the agricultural and food sector in Abu Dhabi, along with some relevant data at the federal and global levels.
 Therefore, the platform will provide comprehensive insights about agricultural production, trade, logistics, environment, weather, biosecurity and food safety, which promotes Abu Dhabi’s position in this important sector," he stated.

 The data platform will collect and monitor all data related to agriculture and food security.
 This includes data related to local agricultural production, trade, investment, future production, levels of strategic food reserves, food loss and waste rates throughout the value chain.
-Additionally, the platform will also monitor data on livestock and plant health, pest control programs, and vaccination programs against communicable and zoonotic diseases.
+Additionally, the platform will also monitor data on livestock and plant health, pest control programmes, and vaccination programmes against communicable and zoonotic diseases.

 The platform will deliver updated data, analytical reports and forecasts, to help address food and biosecurity challenges based on actionable insights.

-Also, the platform features an alert system for local, regional and global food risks, supporting decision-makers develop the needed plans to address normal and abnormal conditions. the alerts will be activated if there are any changes to global or local product prices, production levels, weather conditions and diseases affecting the availability of local or global supplies.
+The platform also features an alert system for local, regional and global food risks, supporting decision-makers develop the needed plans to address normal and abnormal conditions.
+The alerts will be activated if there are any changes to global or local product prices, production levels, weather conditions and diseases affecting the availability of local or global supplies.